hemidactylus/lagchain_exp1/README.md

 Mostly this is about making sure structured input is accepted and dependency injection (say, a DB connection, etc) is ok.

-Also, packaging a "toolkit" is TODO
+Also, packaging a "toolkit" is understood and exemplified.